-Collection: Summer 2025 Hive Tours
+Collection: Summer 2026 Hive Tours

-Hive tour dates are now available for the 2025 season!
+Hive tour dates are here!

-Come out and visit my beehives!
+Come out and visit my beehives in Summer of 2026!
 The Buzz about Bees experience starts off with an intro to bees talk, followed by a hive tour and beeswax candle making, all taking about 1.5 to 2 hours.
-This tour is fully outdoors and I recommend dressing for the weather as well as following my protective clothing directions (outlined in each event description and the FAQ section below).
+I do earmark a full 2 hours for this tour so that if there are lots of questions we have some extra time to cover them.

 Bee Tour FAQ's